shinsenter/php/src/webapps/laravel/README.md

 ## About this project

-🔰 (PHP) Laravel Docker images for development and production.
-These images are actively maintained.
+🔰 (PHP) Run Laravel on Docker easily with a single Docker container.

-Creating application using the Laravel framework with ease.
+These images are built on top of latest LTS versions of Ubuntu + PHP-FPM and actively maintained.

 You can also easily [add more PHP modules](#enabling-or-disabling-php-modules) or [customize your Docker image](#customize-docker-image).

 > Laravel is a web application framework with expressive, elegant syntax.
 Laravel takes the pain out of development by easing common tasks used in many web projects.
 More information can be found at their [official website](https://laravel.com).

 > 💡 To ensure that the image size is always compact and suitable for many different existing projects, the source code of the framework is not included in the container.
+The download size is under 100MB.

-> ⏬ However, if you want to start a new project, mount an empty directory to the document root path, it will automatically pull the latest version of the framework when you start the container.
+> ⏬ When you start a container mounting an empty directory to the document root path (the default document root is set to `/var/www/html`), the container will automatically pull the latest source code of the framework.

 ## Usage